 With so much information out there, how do you even know where to start?

-Here is a list of resources I recommend using in preparation for your upcoming exam.
+Here is a list of resources (and why) I recommend using in preparation for your upcoming exam.

 Must-Have AAMC Resources:

-- AAMC Official Practice Test – SCORED.
-Unlike the sample test, this exam gives you a score out of 528 just like the real MCAT.
-I recommend taking this 2 weeks before your real exam at 8am.
-If you’d like to take it twice take it in your first month of studying with at least 3+ months to FORGET so you can retake before your exam.
+- AAMC Official Practice Tests – 5 SCORED Unlike the sample test, these exams give you a score out of 528 just like the real MCAT.
+I recommend taking these in the final 4/3/2 weeks before your real exam at 8am each.
+I recommend RETAKING these exams in the final month even if you've taken them once before.

 This new section bank consists of 300 all-new questions with an emphasis on the NEW topics not covered in the bundles below.
 Biochemistry, psychology, and sociology.

-- Official MCAT Question Pack Bundle.
-Students who’ve taken the old and new exam claim this is simply old material repackaged for ‘the 2015 exam’ Not amazing but still helpful.
+- Official MCAT Question Pack Bundle Students who've taken the old and new exam claim this is simply old material repackaged for ‘the new exam' Not amazing but still helpful and therefore A MUST!
+Individual packs are $15 each, bundle is $76.50 and includes:

 - Biology Volume 1